Chaotic properties for billiards in circular polygons: Introduction

 In the case of dispersing billiards (i.e. when the boundary is a union of concave components), the dynamics is chaotic~\cite{sinai1970dynamical}; indeed, such billiards exhibit ergodicity, the Bernoulli property, sensitive dependence on initial conditions, and so forth.
 In fact, it was believed for some years that billiards without any dispersing walls could not display chaos.

 Thus it came as a surprise when Bunimovich, in his famous paper, detailed a proof that the billiard in a stadium exhibits the Bernoulli property~\cite{bunimovich1979ergodic}.
 The boundary of the stadium billiard consists of two straight parallel lines connected at either end by semicircles.
 Stadia are $C^1$ and convex, but not $C^2$ or strictly convex.
 We study the class of $C^1$ \emph{strictly} convex billiards bounded by finitely many circular arcs.
-No billiard in this class satisfies the celebrated \emph{B-condition}---that is, all circular arcs can be completed to a disk within the billiard domain---, which is the hallmark for the \emph{defocusing mechanism} in billiards whose focusing boundaries are all circular arcs~\cite[Section 8.3]{ChernovMarkarian2006}.
-In spite of it, we observe several chaotic phenomena.
+No billiard in this class satisfies the celebrated \emph{B-condition}---that is, the condition that all circular arcs can be completed to a disk within the billiard domain---, which is the hallmark for the \emph{defocusing mechanism} in billiards whose focusing boundaries are all circular arcs~\cite[Section 8.3]{ChernovMarkarian2006}.
+In spite of this, we observe several chaotic phenomena.

-A closed curve $\Gamma$ in $\Rset^2$ is called a \emph{circular polygon} if it is a union of a finite number of circular arcs such that $\Gamma$ is $C^1$ and strictly convex.
-We do not consider circumferences as circular polygons.
-A \emph{circular $k$-gon} is a circular polygon with exactly $k$ arcs.
-If $\Gamma$ is a circular $k$-gon, then $k \ge 4$.
-The phase space $\mathcal{M}$ is a 2-dimensional cylinder; the circular component of the cylinder is a parameter on the curve $\Gamma$, and the height component is the angle of incidence/reflection.
+Denote by $\Gamma$ a $C^1$, closed, strictly convex curve in $\Rset^2$.
+The phase space of the billiard inside the domain bounded by $\Gamma$ is the 2-dimensional cylinder $\mathcal{M} = \Tset \times [0, \pi]$; the angular component of the cylinder is a parameter on the curve $\Gamma$, and the height component is the angle of incidence/reflection.
 We denote by $f:\mathcal{M} \to \mathcal{M}$ the billiard map (i.e. the collision map of the billiard flow with the boundary~$\Gamma$ of the domain; see Section~\ref{sec:Fundamental} for a precise definition).
-In what follows we give heuristic statements of our main results.
+We say that the curve $\Gamma$ is a \emph{circular polygon} if it is a union of a finite number of circular arcs, concatenated in such a way that $\Gamma$ is strictly convex, and at the points where two circular arcs with different radii meet, the tangents agree, so that $\Gamma$ is $C^1$, but not $C^2$.
+We do not consider circles as circular polygons.
+A \emph{circular $k$-gon} is a circular polygon with exactly $k$ circular arcs.
+Note that a circular polygon cannot have fewer than 4 circular arcs, so if $\Gamma$ is a circular $k$-gon, then $k \ge 4$ (see Lemma~\ref{lemma_geq4arcs} in Section~\ref{sec:CircularPolygons} for a proof of this fact).

+In this paper we are interested in the \emph{sliding} trajectories that do not skip any arc in any of their infinite turns around $\Gamma$.
+These are trajectories close to the boundary $\partial \mathcal M = \Tset \times \{0,\pi\}$.
+That is, trajectories where the angle of incidence/reflection is close to $0$ or $\pi$ (see Definition~\ref{def:GenericSliding}).